DanHouk/LocationFlickr-iOS/README.md

 # LocationFlickr-iOS
-This is an iOS version of the LocationFlickr app.
+This is an iOS version of the LocationFlickr Android app.